Thomcray/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 	* The output should be alpha ordered starting with aa
 	* Do not print oo
 	* Your script file should contain maximum of 64 characters.
+	Write a script that prints a number with two decimal places followed by a new line.
+The number will be stored in the environment variable *NUM* .